nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Legends

+Here is a breakdown of the different symbols we will use throughout this guide.

 ✏️ **Format**: Shows you what you should type in order to use a command.

 ℹ️ **Notes**: You can find additional information about the command or feature here.